Chart Color Schemes

 Skye has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects likely affecting the region.
-Notable initiatives include Sandhurst Gardens Estate, Aspen Skye, ArenA Skye, and Evolve Skye.
-The following details projects expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Notable ones are Sandhurst Gardens Estate, Aspen Skye, ArenA Skye, and Evolve Skye.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.